-During sessions 1 and 2 on Saturday, Scoutmaster and Assistant Scoutmaster Specific Training will be offered.
-During Session 3 and 4 on Sunday, Introduction to Outdoor Leadership Skills will be offered.
-Adults can also register for Wilderness First Aid Training (See Page 15 of this guide).
-Adults interested in taking these important trainings should note this on the Unit Merit Badge Sign Up sheet.
-Please reference either "IOLS Training" or "SM/ASM Training" in the respective session blocks.
+During sessions 1 and 2 on Saturday Scoutmaster and Assistant Scoutmaster Specific Training will be offered.
+Adults interested in taking the important training should please note on the Merit Badge Sign Up sheet.
+Please reference "SM/ ASM Training" in session blocks 1 and 2.
+A full class includes both session 1 and 2.